swisskyrepo/PayloadsAllTheThings/CRLF Injection/README.md

 * %E5%98%BE = %3E = \u563e (>)
 * %E5%98%BC = %3C = \u563c (<)

 ## Labs

 * [https://portswigger.net/web-security/request-smuggling/advanced/lab-request-smuggling-h2-request-splitting-via-crlf-injection](https://portswigger.net/web-security/request-smuggling/advanced/lab-request-smuggling-h2-request-splitting-via-crlf-injection)

-## Exploitation Tricks
-* Try to search for parameters that lead to redirects and fuzz them
-* Also test the mobile version of the website, sometimes it is different or uses a different backend

 ## References